AhmedSamyMousa/AhmedSamyMousa/README.md

 I prioritize performance and hardware-aware design while building scalable systems.
 Every project is an opportunity to push the boundaries of what's computationally possible.

+## Projects
+- Vertex a realtime Renderer in Vulkan
+- Touch Quran(https://touchquraan.com/) a website for writing,listening and reading Quran Verses
+- Lab a Dx11 Project Created To Test New techniques
+- MyCarrier an app used to transfer files fast to multiple devices including IOS using the local network
 ---

 *"Turning computational power into visual poetry, one frame at a time."*